E-service channels in export

 Using the Export Declaration Service

 Any declarant can submit export declarations using the Export Declaration Service.
-One can submit the declaration either as an unidentified user or as an identified declarant.
 Identified declarants can usually avoid having to personally visit Customs when starting an export procedure, and they can print the export documents.

 Go to the Export Declaration Service